 |Things to consider||

-A one-size-fits-all-approach might work for making baseball caps, but it most likely won’t work well enough for building a content management solution.
-Because while Contentful is ideal for creating apps and services that work by fetching JSON data from API endpoints, it’s probably not the solution you’re looking for if your goal is to quickly put together a web page.
+A one-size-fits-all approach might work for making baseball caps, but it doesn't translate to building out digital content.
+Contentful is ideal for creating apps and services that work by fetching JSON data from API endpoints, breathing diversity into which platforms and devices your content (and brand) can live on.

 Since both WordPress and Drupal were initially created around the idea of presenting web content in the form of a web page in a desktop browser, the two of them can do this right out of the box.
 And changing the visual aspect of the user experience is often as simple as applying or customizing a pre-existing theme.
 For example, Drupal’s official themes directory currently lists close to 2500 ready-to-apply visual themes.
 And the number of visual themes available for WordPress is even larger and growing by the day.

-So why will a solution built with Contentful most likely require additional hours of coding?
+So why will a solution built with Contentful require additional hours of coding?
 If we stick to the front-end example mentioned above, the answer lies in the underlying architectural differences between the three platforms.
 In a nutshell, Contentful is designed to supply data via API calls and JSON.
-With Contentful you get to chose exactly how your content gets visualized since the only person responsible for building the front-end stuff is you.
+With Contentful you get to choose exactly how your content gets visualized since the only person responsible for building the front-end stuff is you.

 It’s easy to see the benefits with choosing Contentful because of its API-centric approach, but it should in all fairness be mentioned that Drupal provides an API for content handling as well.
 Drupal’s content API was initially introduced as a third-party plugin with version 7.
 As of version 8, the content API is a core part of the application.
 WordPress can also be configured to provide similar functionality by using their REST API plugin (and keep in mind that the plugin is currently in beta).
 But even though both WordPress and Drupal can be configured to fit into an API-based architecture, they remain a page-centric solution.
 Their respective API functionality for content is in reality still an afterthought.